LORD, REVEAL YOUR GLORY!

 Yours for the glory of God, even in humour,

 P.S.
 I’m thankful that, unlike Eli’s sons, my sons are serving God well.
 The eldest, David Reynold, is a missionary in Africa, and along with his wife, Kathy, leads a ministry called “World Embrace.”
 He is our blog photographer.
-My youngest son, Ronald Wesley, is now, along with his wife, Ann, leading a marriage and family enrichment ministry called “Heart to Heart.”
-Ron did a series of “Flashback” segments which were released on 100 Huntley Street in 2015 during the 10,000th episode season (click here for a Flashback to 1978 and here for one from 1981).
+My youngest son, Ronald Wesley, is now, along with his wife, Ann, leading a marriage and marriage enrichment ministry called “A Better Us.”
 Ron and Ann work with me daily on this blog.